 Assisted digital support

-This term is mostly used in government, not much elsewhere.
+This term is mostly used in the public sector.
 The government has a ‘Digital by default’ approach, but a lot of people can’t or won’t access services online, so you need to design an alternative.

 There are many reasons why an alternative might be needed, someone: